Diversified Investments Definition

 - Additional transaction costs are also associated with diversified portfolios because one has to pay more in order to balance out the portfolio for maintaining the diversification.

-- Sometimes because of the diversification overall risk of the portfolio increases because for making the diversified investment person might invest in the security of which he has little knowledge or he doesn’t have any knowledge at all.
+- Sometimes because the overall diversification risk of the portfolio increases because for making the diversified investment person might invest in the security of which he has little knowledge, or he doesn’t have any knowledge at all.
 One should always perform due diligence before investing.

 Important points of the Diversified Investments

-- Diversification strategy for investing in the diversified assets mixes a different variety of investments for constructing a portfolio.
+- The diversification strategy for investing in diversified assets mixes a different variety of investments for constructing a portfolio.

-- Holdings in a portfolio can be diversified by several ways like it can be diversified on the basis of asset classes, industry wise, company wise and also geographically.
+- Holdings in a portfolio can be diversified in several ways like it can be diversified on the basis of asset classes, industry-wise, company wise and also geographically.

-- Diversification limits the overall risk of the portfolio risk but at the same time also mitigate the performance of the portfolio, at least if invested for the short term.
+- Diversification limits the overall risk of the portfolio risk but, at the same time, also mitigates the performance of the portfolio, at least if invested in the short term.